Riegooo/fish-todo-app-gui/README.md

 #  Fish Todo List App

-A **fun and colorful GUI-based To-Do List application** built using **Python Tkinter**!
-This app helps you manage your tasks underwater-style  — complete, delete, and clear them with ease!
+A **fun and colorful GUI-based To-Do List application** built using **Python Tkinter**, This app helps you manage your tasks  — complete, delete, and clear them with ease.

----

-##  Features

-*  Beautiful ocean-themed interface
-*  Add new tasks
-*  Mark tasks as complete
-*  Delete tasks
-*  Clear all tasks
-*  Background image support using Pillow

 ---